AnishVDev/10R/docs/To-Do's.md

-- Need to work on PID Tuning
+- Need to work on precise PID Tuning
+- Need to code inertial sensor (gyroscope) and tracking wheel after adding them to robot
-- Need to add proper auton logic
+- Need to add multiple autonomous paths depending on alliance strategy
-- Need to code lift mechanism after building
+- Need to code lift mechanism after building it